 Pizza at Left Coast Wine Bar

 This California-inspired wine bar, which doubles as a retail shop and art gallery, provides an escape from the nearby Galleria.
-Midnight blue walls showcase impressive contemporary art like Michael Gorman’s "Red Bull" mixed media on canvas, which goes for a cool $24K.
-If that's out of your budget, there's a five-page global wine list: Northern and Central California options are aplenty and categorized by grape, while European wines are easily perused by country.
-Everything is available by the bottle—bottles to take home are half off the listed price—with wines by the glass ranging from $7 to $20.
-The food menu boasts snacks from salads and paninis to two of the most popular items: Pizza ($13.95, $8.99 during happy hour) tastes a bit like a re-heated frozen pie and the smoked salmon ($12.95), a decent offering served alongside baguette and a dollop of cream cheese, shallot, leek and caper-mixed sauce.
-Pull up one or two stools if on a date, at the long granite-topped bar and stick around for the live music, which or may not help elevate the wine in your glass.
-A nearby parking garage offers free for 90 minutes, just enough time to grab a flight and some light fare during happy hour (daily 4-7pm).
+Midnight blue walls showcase impressive contemporary art for a pretty penny, but if you're taking a break from shopping, there's a five-page global wine list: Northern and Central California options are aplenty and categorized by grape, while European wines are easily perused by country.
+Everything is available by the bottle—bottles to take home are half off the listed price—with wines by the glass ranging from $8 to $14.
+The food menu boasts snacks from salads and paninis to two of the most popular items: Pizza and the smoked salmon, a decent offering served alongside a baguette and a dollop of cream cheese, shallot, leek and caper-mixed sauce.
+Pull up one or two stools at the long granite-topped bar and stick around for the live music, which or may not help elevate the wine in your glass.
+A nearby parking garage offers free parking for 90 minutes, just enough time to grab a flight and some light fare during happy hour (daily 5-8pm).

 Good For: The draw here is the live music and karaoke nights; it can be great fun or a great pain, depending on the size of the crowd filling in the awkward space.
 The retail aspect of the wine bar is a great way to bargain shop and sample wines by the glass first.

-The scene: Small groups burdened by shopping bags from the outdoor shopping mall across the street hunker down for a seat in the late afternoon to early evening.
+The scene: Small groups burdened by shopping bags from the Americana across the street hunker down for a seat in the late afternoon to early evening.
 After 8pm, the live music kicks in and the clientele is less focused on wine.

 Drink this: If you’re leaning white, check out the "Eclectic" list and try the Grenache Blanc from Paso Robles' Clavo Cellars in Paso Robles ($10)—elegant, crisp, aromatic whites.
 If red is your poison, stick to structured, tannic, ripe fruit wines like the Old Vine Zinfandel from Lodi ($14) or the Round Pond Estate Cabernet Sauvignon ($15).
-There’s also a full bar and a just unveiled cocktail list.
-We like the champagne and bitters-infused Morning Star ($13)—add a splash of Port and pinch of sugar and these subtle aromatic gestures lend a refreshing new twist to a glass of bubbly.
+There’s also a full bar and a cocktail list.
 Wine flights ($15) include three generous 4-ounce pours, but can be hit or miss because the options change daily and depend on wines opened the previous night (if you’d prefer, don’t be afraid to ask for a fresh bottle).
-There are six German and Belgian-style beers on tap—all $6.50 except for Chimay Tripel White for $9.50, and pours are 19 ounces (just over a pint).
-A global list of bottle beer is available too, so why not try a Brazilian brew called Xingu Black (12 oz., $7.25) as it’ll probably taste better than you can pronounce it.
+There's a hefty beer list as well, with brews that range from a boozy La Fin du Monde to a classic Blue Moon.

 |Venue name:||Left Coast Wine Bar||Contact:|